What is onboarding?

 But amidst all the turbulent change, the very practice of onboarding actually improved.
 Significantly!
 So as we define what onboarding was then and now, we’ll also answer the most commonly asked questions about onboarding for a holistic view of this extremely integral process.

 Click Boarding defines “onboarding” as the process of introducing your newly hired employees to the expectations, behaviors and culture of your organization.
 While this definition is accurate, onboarding is more than that.
-When you do it right, effective onboarding will positively impact your bottom line, because it builds loyalty with your employees.
+With the right onboarding software, effective employee onboarding will positively impact your bottom line, because it builds loyalty with your employees.
 The stronger that loyalty, the stronger the propensity for that employee to stick around longer.

 But the real impact of onboarding is profoundly bigger than that.
 It begins at a company before Day 1 and continues throughout the employee’s last experience at your company.
 In essence, onboarding encompasses the entire employee journey, from beginning to end.

 How has onboarding changed during the pandemic?